Refrigerator Reviews

 Pros

-• Cool air stays inside due to magnetic seal
+- Cool air stays inside with magnetic seal

 Cons